VibrentHealth/keycloak-operator/README.md

+# Keycloak Operator
+A Kubernetes Operator based on the Operator SDK for creating and syncing resources in Keycloak.

+## Vibrent Specific Documentation
+The Vibrent documentation for the keycloak operator can be found at the following conflunece page: [Keycloak Operator](https://agile.vignetcorp.com:8086/confluence/display/AC/Keycloak+Operator).

+### Custom Updates
+Vibrent forked the Keycloak Operator to make the following custom changes:

+* Support for custom attributes on Realms
+* Realm update functionality
+* Managing Realms on Unmanaged Keycloak instances
+* Creation of a Helm Chart

+### GitHub Actions
+The following three GitHub workflows will run on a PR to Master or a build on Master

+1. ci.yml - ensures the tests pass by executing the following makefile commands: test/unit, test/e2e, and test/e2e-local-image
+2. go.yml - ensures the code compiles by executing the following makefile command: code/compile
+3. lint.yml - inspects the code by executing the following makefile commands: setup/linter and code/lint

+### Jenkins Pipeline
+The pipeline will lint the Helm Chart anytime it is ran, but will only publish the chart and docker image during a master branch build.
+Both the chart and docker image will be published to the vibrent-ops project.

+Once the docker image has been published you will need to update the new image tag in the cluster-management values.yaml file to the new version of the keycloak-operator.

+## Keycloak Documentation
+All documentation below this point came from the original [keycloak operator repositiory](https://github.com/keycloak/keycloak-operator/blob/master/README.md) on May 3rd, 2021.
+There may be updates to the README that have not yet been merg3d with Vibrent's repository.

 [![Build Status](https://travis-ci.org/keycloak/keycloak-operator.svg?branch=master)](https://travis-ci.org/keycloak/keycloak-operator)
 [![Go Report Card](https://goreportcard.com/badge/github.com/keycloak/keycloak-operator)](https://goreportcard.com/report/github.com/keycloak/keycloak-operator)
 [![Coverage Status](https://coveralls.io/repos/github/keycloak/keycloak-operator/badge.svg?branch=master)](https://coveralls.io/github/keycloak/keycloak-operator?branch=master)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# Keycloak Operator
-A Kubernetes Operator based on the Operator SDK for creating and syncing resources in Keycloak.

 ## Help and Documentation

 The official documentation might be found in the [here](https://www.keycloak.org/docs/latest/server_installation/index.html#_operator).
-The Vibrent documentation can be found [here](https://agile.vignetcorp.com:8086/confluence/display/AC/Keycloak+Operator).

 * [Keycloak documentation](https://www.keycloak.org/documentation.html)
 * [User Mailing List](https://lists.jboss.org/mailman/listinfo/keycloak-user) - Mailing list for help and general questions about Keycloak